pedroresende/docker-ezpublish/README.md

 # Docker eZ Publish 5.x

 This docker is an exercise to run eZ Publish legacy < 5.0 on docker.
-This is composed by 3 containers, 1 for Nginx, 1 for PHP-FPM and another for MySQL Server.
+This is composed by 4 containers, 1 for Nginx, 1 for PHP-FPM another for MySQL Server and finally one for eZ Find

 # Requirements